 Macy’s Museum Month (February)

 February means that it’s Macy’s Museum Month.
 Pick up a pass at a participating San Diego Macy’s store to receive half-priced general admission to over 40 San Diego museums throughout the entire month.

 Kids’ Free October

 If there is a best time to take a San Diego family vacation, it’s in October where kids eat, play and stay in San Diego for free.
 The San Diego Tourism Authority maintains a list of the over 100 participating restaurants, hotels, and attractions.

 San Diego Groupons

-Search site affiliate partner Groupon for discounts on everything from San Diego restaurants to San Diego attractions.
+Search Groupon for San Diego discounts on everything from restaurants to San Diego attractions.
 Deals tend to change, but one I’ve purchased recently is the $10 attractions pass to Belmont Park (excludes rides).
-Other deals will show in the widget below but there are almost 1000 deals in San Diego alone at any given time.
+Other deals will show in the widget below, but there are almost 1000 deals in San Diego alone at any given time.

 You can also download the Groupon app and keep it on your phone.
 It should pull up deals for restaurants and other discounts that are near to where you are.